AlexRogalskiy/sielay.com/data/blog/2019-05-15-planning-2019-cornwall-to-kent-cycle/index.md

 <iframe src="https://www.komoot.com/tour/68897167/embed?profile=1&gallery=1" width="100%" height="580" frameborder="0" scrolling="no"></iframe>

-I'll leave in the morning west, to the Lands End <sup>13m</sup> where I can have some nice Cornish Pastry together with taking some pics.
+I'll leave in the morning north, I'll be able to see some bronze age monuments like Marry Maidens stone cycle, Laylon Quoit and Men-an-Tol sites.
+Then I'll cycle down to the Lands End  where I can have some nice Cornish Pastry together with taking some pics.
 From there trip to Kent really starts.
+On my way, On either way in the town, I'd be able to do some small shopping or snack as there is both Tesco Express and McDonald's.
-On my way, I'll be able to see some bronze age monuments like Marry Maidens stone cycle <sup>6m</sup>.
-While rolling back to Penzance I'd see Laylon Quoit and Men-an-Tol <sup>26m</sup> sites.
-On either way in the town, I'd be able to do some small shopping or snack as there is both Tesco Express and McDonald's.
+When leaving Penzance I'll be passing famous St. Michaels Mount.

 <instagram-embed url="BhJg87cHMU9,BsccqOinCqL,BvuVBhvnsm-,Bw4Y9d_HMNE,BUmhcfGFSpl"></instagram-embed>

-I can stop a while after climbing Carn Marth hill <sup>52m</sup> and take a look at the views and [amphitheatre](http://www.carnmarth.org.uk/) and magical lake on the hill.
+I can stop a while after climbing Carn Marth hill and take a look at the views and [amphitheatre](http://www.carnmarth.org.uk/) and magical lake on the hill.
 It would be good to get supplies before to avoid the need to turn to any bigger town as most of the route here will go via charing, but silent countryside.

 <instagram-embed url="Bvuci9Sn4rf"></instagram-embed>

-Going downhill I'll arrive at river [Fal ferry](https://www.falriver.co.uk/getting-about/ferries/king-harry-ferry) <sup>62m</sup> landing  where I should be crossing its nice delta.
+Going downhill I'll arrive at river [Fal ferry](https://www.falriver.co.uk/getting-about/ferries/king-harry-ferry) landing  where I should be crossing its nice delta.
 Crossing is just in front of National Trust Trelissick Garden, which is a charming site on its own.
 There is only a small tourist shop there, so it's worth to have some spare snack and water so far.

 <instagram-embed url="Bsxh6wFn3uB"></instagram-embed>

-St. Austell <sup>79m</sup> would be a good place to restock and take a rest.
+St. Austell would be a good place to restock and take a rest.
 There are plenty of amenities in this picturesque town.
 It would be a good moment for some wrap with salad and a coffee.
 I won't be anyhow moving towards famous Eden Project site there, as instead of artificial setups I'd prefer to enjoy another natural setting.

 <instagram-embed url="BvqffxXF273"></instagram-embed>

-Another river on my way I'll cross with [Fower Bodnick Ferry](http://www.ctomsandson.co.uk/bodinnick-ferry/ferry-and-timetable/) <sup>86m</sup>.
-I'd be cycling over rolling hills and valleys of small, but rapid rivers to turn for a while towards fantastic Talland Bay Beach <sup>92m</sup> and back towards Looe.
+Another river on my way I'll cross with [Fower Bodnick Ferry](http://www.ctomsandson.co.uk/bodinnick-ferry/ferry-and-timetable/).
+I'd be cycling over rolling hills and valleys of small, but rapid rivers to turn for a while towards fantastic Talland Bay Beach and back towards Looe.

 <instagram-embed url="BkFY-ubn6yW"></instagram-embed>

-Ten miles later <sup>98m</sup> I'll be crossing on the bridge in Looe.
+Ten miles later I'll be crossing on the bridge in Looe.
 Except for the fairytale landscape, this beautiful town provides quite a lot of amenities so will be a good place to make small shopping and maybe a bigger meal.

 <instagram-embed url="BxdUa5FALzH"></instagram-embed>

-My day will end in the [Maker Camp](https://makercamp.org.uk) <sup>113m</sup>.
+My day will end in the [Maker Camp](https://makercamp.org.uk).
 It's situated on grounds of old military barracks and full of listed buildings, with amazing views on the Channel and the harbours.